harshil-garg/ECE458-Group-Project/README.md

 ### SKUS
 #### Filter SKUs
-* Allows the user to filter SKUs by keyword and with assisted selection on ingredients and product lines **URL**: ```POST /api/skus/filter```
+* Allows the user to filter SKUs by keyword and with assisted selection on ingredients and product lines.
+**URL**: ```POST /api/skus/filter```

 **Parameters**: